Taxi Accident Lawyers South Florida

 We understand how intimidating it can be to negotiate with the insurance carrier, especially if they do not speak or understand the language which you are most comfortable speaking.
 At Gonzalez & Cartwright, P.A., we offer a safe, supportive environment, and we are dedicated to helping our clients obtain the compensation that is rightfully theirs in West Palm Beach taxi accident cases.

-Schedule a Free Consultation with a Bilingual Taxi Accident Attorney in Lake Worth to Discuss Your Case Today
+Schedule a Free Consultation with a Bilingual Taxi Accident Attorney to Discuss Your Case Today

 Injuries sustained in a taxi accident can generate significant expenses, and we understand how difficult it can be to make ends meet when the insurance companies, taxi company, and driver may all be disclaiming responsibility.
 At Gonzalez & Cartwright, P.A., all of our West Palm Beach attorneys speak both fluent English and fluent Spanish, so you can communicate in the manner in which you are most comfortable.
 Contact our offices at 561-533-0345, or toll free at 888-888-3903, to schedule a free initial consultation to discuss your options following a taxi accident.
 For your convenience, you can also fill out this online form, and we will contact you directly.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.